JamesChapmanNV/Machine_Learning_Lithium_Ion_Batteries/README.md

-# Machine Learning Methods for Early Prediction of End-of-Life for Lithium-ion Batteries
+# Supervised Regression using SVR and Neural Networks for Early Prediction of End-of-Life for Lithium-ion Batteries

 ********WORK IN PROGRESS*******